mitmproxy/mitmproxy_rs/README.md

 * multi-threaded / asynchronous WireGuard server using tokio:
   * one worker thread for WireGuard UDP connection
+  * one worker thread for the user-space network stack
-  * one worker thread for each configured WireGuard peer
+  * one worker thread for communicating with the Python runtime
-* (very) basic TCP/IPv4 functionality
+* basic TCP/IPv4 functionality, IPv6 only partially supported
-* hook up remaining entry points of the TCP stack
-* expose Reader/Writer pairs for every socket connection
-* provide `asyncio.start_server` compatible python bindings with PyO3
-  (accept handler / callback function (reader, writer) as argument)
+* Python interface similar to the one provided by `asyncio.start_server`

 ## TODO

-* basic IPv6 support
+* more complete IPv6 support
-* better error handling / logging
+* more complete logging
-* various other `TODO` and `FIXME` items documented in the source code
+* various other `TODO` and `FIXME` items (documented in the code)
-* Tests
+* unit tests
-* Mitmproxy Integration
+* mitmproxy Integration

 ## Hacking

 Run the following commands to set up a Python virtual environment and compile our Rust module, then follow the WireGuard instructions from the final command:

 ```shell
 python3 -m venv venv